Limited company insurance

 Employers' liability insurance

-If your limited company employs people, employers' liability insurance is legally required in the UK.
-It covers claims made against you by employees if they suffered an accidental injury at your business or as a result of working for you.
+If your limited company employs people, employers' liability insurance is likely to be a legal requirement for your business.
+It covers claims made against you by employees if they suffer an accidental injury at your business or as a result of working for you.

-Starting a limited company can mean investing in a lot of equipment, like laptops, phones, furniture and specialist machinery.
-If somethings breaks or gets lost, it can really set you back.
+Starting a limited company can mean investing in a lot of equipment, like laptops, phones and, depending on your industry, a range of specialist gear.
+If somethings breaks or gets lost or stolen, it can really set you back.

-Business contents insurance and business equipment cover protects your tech, furniture and specialist equipment from damage and theft.
-They cover the costs of replacing or repairing your equipment, so you can don't have to worry about downtime.
+Business equipment cover protects your specialist equipment from damage and theft.
+They cover the cost of replacing or repairing your equipment, so you can don't have to worry about downtime.

 Cyber insurance

-If a claim is made, the penalties can range from hefty fines to a prison sentence, so it's worth thinking about.
+If a claim is made, the penalties can range from hefty fines to a prison sentence, so it's worth considering D&O to protect the personal liabilities and reputations of senior management.

 Personal accident insurance